HeardLibrary/digital-scholarship/pubs/omeka/index.md

 ## Configuring file storage

 Since we are going to use AWS S3 storage, there isn’t really any reason to restrict the file size.
 It’s possible that if pyramidal TIFFs are uploaded, the files could be very large, so I set the maximum size to 100 MB.
-As a practical matter, a T2 micro EC2 instance has problems processing image files larger than 50 MB, so 100 MB seems fine as a limit.
+As a practical matter, a t2.micro EC2 instance has problems processing image files larger than 50 MB, so 100 MB seems fine as a limit.

 1\.
 Set the maximum file upload size and S3 source in the Omeka configuration file.